Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Another solution is to use an `aria-label` or `aria-labelledby` attribute to clarify the link label (see [ARIA attributes that can save you](./label-ledby-describedby.html)).

 <pre><code class="html">
-&lt;a title="confirm to pay in installments" aria-label="confirm to pay in installments" href="…"&gt;next&lt;/a&gt;
+&lt;a title="confirm to pay in installments" aria-label="confirm to pay in installments" href="…"&gt;confirm&lt;/a&gt;
-&lt;a title="confirm to pay in one go" aria-label="confirm to pay in one go" href="…"&gt;next&lt;/a&gt;
+&lt;a title="confirm to pay in one go" aria-label="confirm to pay in one go" href="…"&gt;confirm&lt;/a&gt;
 </code></pre>

 **Checklist: **
 Make sure that the semantics <abbr>HTML</abbr> are respected:
-- a link must allow to change <abbr>URL</abbr>, to page, to download a file, to make appear / disappear contents, to go to an anchor.
+- a link must allow to change <abbr>URL</abbr>, to page, to download a file, to make appear / disappear content, to go to an anchor.
 - a button must allow to submit / reset a form, to open a modal window, to make appear a sub-menu, to control a media, to trigger an action via <abbr>JS</abbr>.

 Ensure that links, out of context, give good information about the triggered action or destination.